Markusdreyer/react-workshop/step-by-step.md

 Now while we're at it, we might as well go ahead and start up the backend.

-Do the same as you did for the front-end, open up a terminal and navigate to the same folder as the front-end, then also add in `cd server` and run `n pm install` and `npm start
+Do the same as you did for the front-end, open up a terminal and navigate to the same folder as the front-end, then also add in `cd server` and run `npm install` and `npm start

 </details>